AleMorales9011/ForgeWare/src/06-TECHNIQUES-TYPES-AND-LEVELS.md

 | Acceptance Testing | Verifies if the system meets user requirements. |

 # Non-Functional

+Evaluates attributes other than functional characteristics of a component or system.
+It tests “how well the system behaves”.

 | TECHNIQUE | DESCRIPTION |
 |-----------|-------------|